BastilleBSD/bastille/docs/chapters/subcommands/limits.rst

 To add a limit, use `bastille limits TARGET add OPTION VALUE`

-To clear the limits from the system, use `bastille limits TARGET clear'
+To clear the limits from the system, use `bastille limits TARGET clear`

 To clear the limits, and remove the rctl.conf, use `bastille limits TARGET reset`